awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md

 1. For **Actions**, choose **Expand all**, and then choose the bucket permissions and object permissions needed for the IAM policy\.

    Object permissions are permissions for object operations in Amazon S3, and need to be granted for objects in a bucket, not the bucket itself\.
-For more information about permissions for object operations in Amazon S3, see [Permissions for Object Operations](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html#using-with-s3-actions-related-to-objects)\.
+For more information about permissions for object operations in Amazon S3, see [Permissions for object operations](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html#using-with-s3-actions-related-to-objects)\.

 1. Choose **Resources**, and choose **Add ARN** for **bucket**\.